 Day 3: Vintgar Gorge & Lake Bohinj

 The 1.6 km long Vintgar Gorge is part of the Triglav National Park and it’s located only 4 km from Bled.
-The trail is extremely picturesque, it leads you over wooden and stone bridges and you can see several waterfalls, pools and the crystal clear river.
-It can get very crowded during the day (especially in summer) so you should visit the gorge for the best experience first thing in the morning, just before opening time.
+The trail is extremely picturesque, it leads you over wooden and stone bridges and you can see several waterfalls, pools, and the crystal clear river.

 Day 4: Triglav National Park & Soča Valley

 There are plenty of hiking trails in Triglav National Park.
 You can stop at Kranjska Gora and choose from the easiest trails – which are suitable for families as well – to serious mountain tours.
 You can get more info in the Kranjska Gora Tourist Information Centre.

 After a hike, you can take a dip in the beautiful Lake Jasna as well.
 Another option is to drive to the top of the Vršič Pass and go for a hike from there.
 This way you can experience the higher peaks without doing a huge hike.